lokendrarawat97/spree_amazon_affiliate/README.md

 The purpose of this Spree extension is to allow store admins to easily add products from Amazon to their store through the admin interface.
 When viewing the Amazon product page rather than adding the product to the cart the user will be sent to Amazon's product page using an Amazon Affiliate link.

+When running an import of products the work will be offloaded to Delayed::Job if your uses it.

 [travis]: http://travis-ci.org/jdutil/spree_amazon_affiliate
 [gemnasium]: https://gemnasium.com/jdutil/spree_amazon_affiliate
 [pledgie]: http://www.pledgie.com/campaigns/16958